 It’s about that time of year.
-Time to get out the Christmas decorations, bake gingerbread cookies, and Christmas shop!
-To help you out, I’ve created a list of Christmas gift ideas for babies.
+Time to get out the Christmas decorations, bake gingerbread cookies, and shop for gifts!
+To help you simplify and thrive through the holiday season, I’ve created a list of Christmas gift ideas for babies.

 My son was only two months old when we celebrated his first Christmas.
 Even though he had no clue what was going on, we tried to make it a special time.

 Even if the event is a bit lost on your little one, remember that Christmas is a great time to get all the toys your baby will play with for the next year or so.
-If your little one doesn’t play with something immediately, Christmas is still a great time to stock up on baby toys so your little one will be entertained until next year.
+If your little one doesn’t play with something immediately, Christmas is still a great time to stock up on baby toys so your little one will be entertained throughout the year.